grimelda/kumbal/README.md

    * joker: next person to pick 5
       * instead of picking up cards one can play a 2 or joker, in which case the number of cards to be picked up by the next player increases in kind
 * _The 49-Rule_
    * If a player's score reaches any 'multiple of 50 minus one', their score is reduced by 49 points.
       * If a player's score reaches 99 points exactly, their score is reduced by 49 points to 50.
       * This increments for every  (i.e. 49, 99, 149, 199, 249, 299...)
       * side note: it is theoretically possible to reach 99 points which would reduce your tally by -49 to a total of 50; if then you would lose the following round with a single joker in hand (-1 point) your new tally would total 49 points, which would reduce your tally all the way back to zero points.
 Whether this situation has actually been achieved remains hearsay.

-\*   *You can choose to play with 5 cards in hand with a goal of 5 points or fewer, to make the game faster (recommended for larger groups of more than five players)*
+\*